klausbrunner/solarpositioning/README.md

 # solarpositioning

-This is a Java library containing algorithms for finding the topocentric solar coordinates, i.e. the sun’s position on the sky for a given date and latitude and longitude (and other parameters).
+This is a Java library for finding topocentric solar coordinates, i.e. the sun’s position on the sky at a given date, latitude, and longitude (and other parameters).
 Calculations are based on well-known published algorithms: [SPA](http://dx.doi.org/10.1016/j.solener.2003.12.003) by Reda and Andreas and, alternatively, <a href="http://dx.doi.org/10.1016/S0038-092X(00)00156-0">PSA</a> by Blanco-Muriel et al.

 ## Usage